List of most-visited museums

-This is a list of the most-visited museums in the world in 2024.
-Primary sources include annual attendance statistics in the "Art Newspaper" (March 2025}! the TEA Museum Index for 2024, published August 2025, the annual report of the National Cultural Heritage Administration of the Chinese Government, the Smithsonian News Desk in the United States, the annual report of the Association of Leading Visitor Attractions in the United Kingdom, and museum websites.
+This is a list of the most-visited museums in the world in 2024, with 2025 figures where they have been published.
+Primary sources include annual attendance statistics in the Art Newspaper (2025 and 2026), the TEA Global Experience Index for 2024, published October 2025, the annual report of the National Cultural Heritage Administration of the Chinese Government, the Smithsonian News Desk in the United States, the annual report of the Association of Leading Visitor Attractions in the United Kingdom, and museum websites.